zhouyl/flowblade/docs/components/data-display/stat.md

 # Stat

 Stat component for displaying statistics, metrics, and key performance indicators.
 Stat provides a flexible way to display metrics with support for icons and trend indicators.
+Perfect for dashboards, analytics, and KPI displays.

 ## Basic Usage